Official information policy

 Manager Ministerial Services (Policy Owner)

-• Ensuring this policy is reviewed by the set review date
+• Ensure this policy is reviewed by the set review date

-• Promoting a culture of openness and continuous improvement in OIA practice
+• Promote a culture of openness and continuous improvement in OIA practice

-• The Policy Owner has the overall responsibility for monitoring the policy for effectiveness and compliance.
+• Hold overall responsibility for monitoring this policy for effectiveness and compliance.